 Some Biographical Information:

-- Has trained hundreds of therapists throughout the United States in the most current methods of treating anxiety
+- Has trained hundreds of therapists throughout the United States in the most current methods of treating anxiety, including as a faculty member of the International OCD Foundation's Behavior Therapy Training Institute (BTTI)

 - Clinical Assistant Professor of Psychiatry, Emory University School of Medicine and Psychologist at two Atlanta psychiatric hospitals, prior to entering private practice

-- Member of the Anxiety Disorders Association of America, Obsessive-Compulsive Foundation, Association for Behavioral and Cognitive Therapies, Association for Contextual Behavioral Science, and American Psychological Association
+- Member of the Anxiety and Depression Association of America, International OCD Foundation, Association for Behavioral and Cognitive Therapies, Association for Contextual Behavioral Science, and American Psychological Association

 - Licensed Psychologist, State of Georgia, No. 000318